-- Construction activities will be limited to daytime hours (07:00 to 19:00 hours), with the exception of a couple of dozers operating between 06:00 to 07:00 and 19:00 to 20:00 hours used only for stripping and daily cover. - All construction activities will be prohibited before 09:00 during daytime hours on Sunday, or statutory or public holidays to comply with the City of Ottawa By-law 253. - Construction of the landfill perimeter berm (stockpile of fill to construct roads and landfill sideslopes), specifically at the north side of the proposed landfill footprint will commence prior to construction of the first cell. - Haul trucks will enter the site at the proposed main entrance on Carp Road. - Construction working faces will be kept to a minimum area. - Material overburden and cover soil stockpiles will be placed in the vicinity of the active working faces, while minimizing separation distance to and from the working faces which will reduce sound levels associated with material transport. - Extracted materials from the construction area will be transported to the overburden or cover soil stockpile area. - Adequate daily cover or ADC will be applied following each day's landfilling operations.
-Daily cover will be delivered to the cover soil stockpile as required and will be supplemented by excess materials from construction operations. - A receptor-based monitoring program, through sound level measurements, is to verify the impulsive sound level limits are met during operation.
+- Construction activities will be limited to daytime hours (07:00 to 19:00 hours), with the exception of a couple of dozers operating between 06:00 to 07:00 and 19:00 to 20:00 hours used only for stripping and daily cover. - All construction activities will be prohibited before 09:00 during daytime hours on Sunday, or statutory or public holidays to comply with the City of Ottawa By-law 253. - Haul trucks will enter the site at the proposed main entrance on Carp Road. - Construction working faces will be kept to a minimum area. - Material overburden and cover soil stockpiles will be placed in the vicinity of the active working faces, while minimizing separation distance to and from the working faces which will reduce sound levels associated with material transport. - Extracted materials from the construction area will be transported to the overburden or cover soil stockpile area. - Adequate daily cover will be applied following each day's landfilling operations.
+Daily cover will be delivered to the cover soil stockpile as required and will be supplemented by excess materials from construction operations. - A receptor-based monitoring program, through sound level measurements, is to verify the steadystate sound level limits are met during operation.
 See Noise Monitoring Program (NMP) report for details.